spotlightpa/poor-richard/content/news/2023-03-08-SPLZABRES.md

 However, Kennedy said she subsequently had “five to 10″ conversations with Zabel about his alcohol use.
 “I don’t feel that he’s taken a ton of action on those root causes.”

 When she shared her experiences with local and state Democratic officials, Kennedy said they “all were varying levels of concerned, but nobody was willing to do anything.
 They all felt that it wasn’t their job to do anything about it.”

+In a <a href="https://twitter.com/RTKvampire/status/1633576484609708033/photo/1" target="_blank">statement</a>, Kennedy said Zabel’s resignation “or a hastily drafted set of House rules will not end he crisis of sexual harassment, rape culture, and retaliation that plagues our State Capitol and our political campaigns.”

+“If we are serious about this issue beyond a partisan lens, let’s come together and continue the conversation, and center survivors of this abuse in those decisions,” Kennedy continued.

 Major told Spotlight PA that when Zabel put his arm around her and propositioned her in 2022, he was “obviously very drunk.”